-Anscor Consolidated Corporation (Anscorcon) is wholly owned by A. Soriano Corporation, the registrant Company, represented by Mr. Ernest K. Cuyegkeng, Treasurer, who is authorized to vote the shares on behalf of Anscorcon.
+Anscor Consolidated Corporation is wholly owned by A. Soriano Corporation, the registrant Company, represented by Mr. Ernest K. Cuyegkeng as Treasurer.

-PCD Nominee Corporation, a wholly owned subsidiary of Philippine Central Depository, Inc. ("PCD"), is the registered owner of the shares in the books of the Company's transfer agent in the Philippines.
-The beneficial owners of such shares are PCD's participants, who hold the shares on their behalf or in behalf of their clients of which ATRAM Trust Corporation is the sole owner of more than 5%, specifically 33.176%, the bulk of which or 17.558% is owned by Deerhaven, LLC, a company registered in Delaware, USA.
+Nominee Corporation, a wholly owned PCD subsidiary of Philippine Central Depository, Inc. ("PCD"), is the registered owner of the shares in the books of the Company's transfer agent in the Philippines.
+The beneficial owners of such shares are PCD's participants, who hold the shares on their behalf or in behalf of their clients of which ATRAM Trust Corporation is the sole owner of more than 5%. specifically 33.176%, the bulk of which or 17.558% is owned by Deerhaven, LLC, a company registered in Delaware, USA.
 Shares owned by Deerhaven, LLC are indirectly owned by Andres Soriano III.
 PCD is a private company organized by the major institutions actively participating in the Philippine capital markets to implement an automated book-entry system of handling securities transactions in the Philippines.